codedx/srm-k8s/docs/DeploymentGuide.md

 Alternatively, you can proxy MinIO by using the same hostname for both Software Risk Manager and MinIO.
 For example, if your Software Risk Manager hostname is srm.local, you can make MinIO available at https://srm.local/upload/.

-The following example uses hostname `srm.local` to make the `minio` Kubernetes service available at http://srm.local/upload/.
-Note the use of the `use-regex` and `rewrite-target` annotations to drop "/upload/" when routing a request to the MinIO service.
+The following two examples show Ingress and Route examples that use hostname `srm.local` to make a `minio` Kubernetes service available at http://srm.local/upload/.
+Note the use of the rewrite-related annotations in both examples to drop "/upload/" when routing a request to the MinIO service.

 ```
 apiVersion: networking.k8s.io/v1